-Facilitated Donation: The Forest Legacy Program will pay for the due diligence incurred by the landowner in making the donation.
-This could include cost of developing the easement, cost of developing the management plan, legal costs, surveys, title work, etc. • Purchase: The Forest Legacy Program will provide funding for a qualified entity to purchase the land or conservation easement with any combination of federal, state and private funding, including partial donation by the landowner.
+- Facilitated Donation: The Forest Legacy Program will pay for the due diligence incurred by the landowner in making the donation.
+This could include cost of developing the easement, cost of developing the management plan, legal costs, surveys, title work, etc. - Purchase: The Forest Legacy Program will provide funding for a land trust or public municipality to purchase and own the land or conservation easement with any combination of federal, state and private funding, including partial donation by the landowner.